lalloni/sbt-wikipages-plugin/README.md

 How do I install it?
 ====================

-For now, only source code access is provided until we can have the binary published to Maven Central, fortunately sbt can use that quite easily by adding the sbt-wikipages-plugin project in the build project and set it as a dependency of the build project.
+For now, only source code access is provided until we can have (time to have) the binary published to Maven Central, fortunately sbt can use the source quite easily just by adding the plugin project in the build's build project and setting it as a dependency.

-If you don't have a build "full" build definition you'll have to create one by adding a ```project/project/build.scala``` file containing something like:
+If you don't have a "full" definition of the build's build you'll have to create one by adding a ```project/project/build.scala``` file containing something like:

 ```scala
 object BuildDef extends Build {